‘There must’, we said, ‘be a back exit’.

 But a mental scan of the corridor outside revealed no discreet service lift.
 Just a series of hotel-like rooms and, opening up in the other direction, the bland living and dining area, then through that to the large lifts down to the ground floor and further below, the car park.

 What a terrible design for a nearly new, purpose-built resthome.
-Mum would have to be wheeled out of her room, not to the hospital this time, but to the waiting hearse, past everyone, an unavoidable reminder of what was soon to come.
+Mum would have to be wheeled out of her room, not to the hospital this time, but to the waiting hearse, past everyone, an unavoidable reminder of the end soome to come to them.

 Already a dragonfly card had been attached to the door, the dragonfly a symbol of transformation, signalling the demise of the resident within.
 While Mum lay with the bed clothes pulled up as if asleep, a white floret placed by a nurse in her hands and door closed, we packed up clothes and the scant collection of photos, pictures and ornaments still remaining so we need not return another day.
 We are a pragmatic bunch.

 When the undertaker arrived, the four of us – three sisters and one brother – followed behind the trolley bed.
 Several nursing staff melted in behind us into a small procession.
 My stomach tensed and breathing shallowed as we approached the communal area, impossible to get through without being noticed.

 Down we went in the lift and into the main entrance foyer.
 More people were gathered there, the managers, the front-desk assistants, and more carers.